Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream

 \subsection{Binary fraction}

-The prediction of the number of \sbh might be a lower limit due to the relatively low primordial binary fraction in the CMC models (5\%).
-For solar-type stars the initial binary/multiplicity fraction could be 30-40\% \citep{2017ApJS..230...15M} and for massive stars it is close to 100\% \citep{2012Sci...337..444S}.
-A higher binary fraction leads to higher rate of binary-binary interactions providing an additional pathway to formation of \sbh in exchange interactions \citep[e.g.,][]{Gonzalez2021, Tanikawa2024}.
+The prediction of the number of \sbh binaries might be a lower limit due to the relatively low primordial binary fraction in the CMC models (5\%).
+For solar-type stars the initial binary/multiplicity fraction is likely higher \citep[30-40\%][]{2017ApJS..230...15M}.
+This results in a higher rate of binary-binary interactions providing an additional pathway to formation of \sbh in exchange interactions \citep[e.g.][]{Gonzalez2021, Tanikawa2024}.